dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 > Guess who? *It's anonymous.* We never said anything.
 We never did
 > anything.
 We'll NEVER apologize.
 Nope, no hallmark cards for
 > you.
 You can never rebuild your life.
 You don't have mental illness,
-> you have the sociological consequences of malicious lies, but here:
+> you have the sociological consequences of malicious lies: a
+> self-perpetuating thetan virus that you can pay our henchmen to
-> take these pills and maybe you'll forget.
-It'd really solve our own
+> erase ... but here: take these pills and maybe you'll forget.
+It'd
-> social headache: YOU.
+> really solve our own social headache: YOU.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/dFWHbRApS3c" frameborder="0"